B00140738/General-Course-Notes/College Notes/Object Orientated Desgin Patterns/Builder.md

 		}

 4. **Director –** The director-class controls the algorithm that generates the final product object.
 A director object is instantiated and its Construct method is called.
 The method includes a parameter to capture the specific concrete builder object that is to be used to generate the product.
 The director then calls methods of the concrete builder in the correct order to generate the product object.
-On completion of the process, the GetProduct method of the builder object can be used to return the product.
+On completion of the process, the getProduct method of the builder object can be used to return the product.

 ### Advantages of Builder Design pattern